To reduce driver distraction, there are restrictions on where vehicles can park when displaying advertising or electoral signage. Penalties apply.

 Signage

 Advertising on a sign attached to a vehicle cannot exceed 1.5m2 and is subject to parking restrictions.
-The same parking restrictions are applicable for any type of signage displaying electoral matter, regardless of the size.
+The same parking restrictions apply to any type of signage displaying electoral matter, regardless of the size.

-Signage is defined as a board, device, plate or screen.
-This includes:
+Signage is defined as a board, device, plate or screen that is:

 - fixed to a purpose-built third-party advertising structure, such as an A-frame trailer